Methods to assist free flow of water

 In open watercourses the works include clearing silt and gravel deposits which build up naturally in the channel and can restrict the flow of water.
 Debris such as fallen trees which can lead to blockages in watercourse channels is removed.

-The Agency undertakes a rolling programme of planned inspection of designated watercourses to identify where maintenance work is required.
+The DfI Rivers undertakes a rolling programme of planned inspection of designated watercourses to identify where maintenance work is required.
 From this information a programme of maintenance is compiled and published annually.
 However, maintenance needs can be unpredictable, and works frequently require to be re-prioritised.

-Each year Rivers Agency carries out routine maintenance work on designated main, minor and urban watercourses.
+Each year DfI Rivers carries out routine maintenance work on designated main, minor and urban watercourses.
 Minor works of repair/refurbishment to ancillary structures and installations are also carried out.

-The Department for Infrastructure for Northern Ireland hereby gives Notice, in pursuance of regulation 6 (1) of the Drainage (Environmental Impact Assessment) Regulations (Northern Ireland) 2006, of proposed routine maintenance works on the accompanying lists of main, minor and urban watercourses.
+The Department for Infrastructure for Northern Ireland hereby gives Notice, in pursuance of Regulation 8 (1) of the Drainage (Environmental Impact Assessment) Regulations (Northern Ireland) 2017, of proposed routine maintenance works on the accompanying lists of main, minor and urban watercourses.

 In addition to the foregoing, additional minor works of structural repair/refurbishment to ancillary structures and installations (ancillary works) are also listed.